AdobeDocs/campaign.en/help/v8/send/quarantines.md

 **Quarantine** applies only to an **address**, a **phone number**, or a **device token**, but not to the profile itself.
 For example, a profile whose email address is quarantined can update their profile and enter a new address, and could then be targeted by delivery actions again.
 Likewise, if two profiles happen to have the same phone number, they will both be affected if the number is quarantined.
 The quarantined addresses or phone numbers are displayed in the [exclusion logs](#delivery-quarantines) (for a delivery) or in the [quarantine list](#non-deliverable-bounces) (for the entire platform).

 On the other hand, profiles can be on the **denylist** as after an unsubscription (opt-out), for a given channel: this implies that they no longer being targeted by any.
 As a consequence, if a profile on the denylist for the email channel has two email addresses, both addresses will be excluded from delivery.
-You can check if a profile is on the denylist for one or more channels in the **[!UICONTROL No longer contact]** section of the profile’s **[!UICONTROL General]** tab.
+You can check if a profile is on the denylist for one or more channels in the **[!UICONTROL No longer contact]** section of the profile's **[!UICONTROL General]** tab.
 [Learn more](../audiences/view-profiles.md)

 >[!NOTE]
 >
->When recipients report your message as spam or reply to an SMS message with a keyword such as “STOP”, their address or phone number is quarantined as **[!UICONTROL Denylisted]**.
+>When recipients report your message as spam or reply to an SMS message with a keyword such as "STOP", their address or phone number is quarantined as **[!UICONTROL Denylisted]**.
 Their profile is updated accordingly.

 <!--For the email channel, email addresses are quarantined.
 For the mobile app channel, device tokens are quarantined.
 For the SMS channel, phone numbers are quarantined.?-->